251027-Java/java-garbage-collection-zhchgatech/README.md

 ```

 **Questions**:
-1. Did G1GC achieve the target pause time?
+1. Did G1GC achieve the target pause time? it can
 2. What trade-offs did you observe?
+You get low latency, but higher CPU usage and sometimes more frequent GC cycles.

 ## Deliverables
 1. Completed `MemoryLabApp.java`